j143/release-scripts/README.md

   2. Pushes the artifacts to staging repository
   3. Scans for the vulnerabilities.
 Voting process.

-The QA team or the project community inspects the build files by downloading and testing.
+The project PMC and community inspects the build files by downloading and testing.
 If it passes their requirements, they vote appropriately in the mailing list.
-The release version metadata is updated and the app is deployed to the public release.
+The release version metadata is updated and the application is deployed to the public release.

 ## Setting up your environment